 - Types of machine learning – understanding each type will help you figure out which type you want to start your learning with.
 Generally, supervised learning algorithms are the easiest to start with.

 - Learn the basics of data science – to fully appreciate the usefulness of ML, you should understand the data science lifecycle and understand various real-life examples where ML is used for business.

 - Delve deeply into ML, one algorithm at a time – and don’t confuse yourself with others till you have fully grasped one.

 Of course, there are plenty of tutorials and courses available on the internet.
 But, we would suggest you learn through books , which you can keep as a reference too.
 Online materials can further your knowledge by providing you access to real data sets for practice and mastering the field.

 Machine learning vs Data Science

 Data Science and machine learning go hand in hand.
-That is why it is essential to know where ML fits in, in the data science industry.
-ML is the core of data science where, based on the set of data, algorithms are built, machines are trained (or train themselves), and the model is tested for accuracy and efficiency.
-Read this blog on the differences between ML and Data Science to get some insights on how the entire system works.
+That is why it is essential to know where ML fits in the data science industry.
+ML is the core of data science where, based on the set of data, algorithms are built, machines are trained (or trained themselves), and the model is tested for accuracy and efficiency.
+Read this blog on the differences between ML and Data Science to get some insights into how the entire system works.